-TR20 Acoma and Laguna Pueblo, Stories of Resilience and Preservation
+TR20 Pueblos of Acoma and Laguna: Two Stories of Resilience and Cultural Preservation

-Sunday, April 21 9:00 AM-5:00 PM Brian Vallo, Consultant, and Thelma Antonio, Preservationist, Tour Leaders \$130 • Capacity: 25 Bus Tour with Walking • ML4
+Sunday, April 21 9:00 AM-5:00 PM Brian Vallo, Consultant Thelma Antonio Preservationist, Tour Leader \$130 • Capacity: 25 Bus Tour with Walking • ML4

 Tribal members Brian Vallo (Acoma) and Thelma Antonio (Laguna) will lead this guided walking tour of the Pueblos of Acoma and Laguna.
 The tour will highlight exposure to the history, architecture, and contemporary lives of the Acoma Laguna People.
 Both guides will also share insight into the preservation initiatives associated with the built environment that is comprised of ancestral earthen architecture modified over the years as a result of the influences of Spanish and western culture.